gaussic/keras-en-backup/sources/preprocessing/image.md

 __Arguments__

-x: Sample data.
+- __x__: Sample data.
 Should have rank 4.
  In case of grayscale data,
  the channels axis should have value 1, in case of RGB data, it should have value 3, and in case of RGBA data, it should have value 4.
-augment: Boolean (default: False).
+- __augment__: Boolean (default: False).
     Whether to fit on randomly augmented samples.
-rounds: Int (default: 1).
+- __rounds__: Int (default: 1).
-If using data augmentation (`augment=True`), this is how many augmentation passes over the data to use.
+    If using data augmentation (`augment=True`),
+    this is how many augmentation passes over the data to use.
-seed: Int (default: None).
+- __seed__: Int (default: None).
 Random seed.

 ---
 ### flow